How to File a Freedom of Information Act (FOIA) Request

 Additional FOIA Tips

 To begin with, do the research.
 Before submitting your FOIA request or Open Records request, see if the agency has already made the information publicly available.
 Complete information searches on the individual agency website and in their FOIA Libraries.
-If the information is not available, you should then proceed with a FOIA request.
+If the information isn’t available, you should then proceed with a FOIA request.

-Secondly, it is important to identify the correct government agency for your request.
+Secondly, it’s important to identify the correct government agency for your request.
 There are over 100+ federal agencies, not including state agencies, and each is responsible for managing its own requests.
 In order to not delay receiving a response, make sure you have identified the right agency.
 The FOIA.gov website is a helpful resource to identify agencies including their individual FOIA regulations.

 Finally, some federal agencies, like the Federal Department of Homeland Security, provide a useful step-by-step guide for filing their office’s FOIA.
 To repeat, each agency may require different information to request documents.
 We suggest starting with the identified agency’s site to begin your request.

-Furthermore, at The Bid Lab, we help clients with a variety of issues related to public sector bidding, contracts, RFPs, and more.
-We have experts who also know how to get the information our clients need from Federal government agencies, or state-level governments, in a timely manner.
-So if you need information from a government source to help inform your bidding strategy, pricing proposals, compliance checks, or anything else, reach out to us today for a free consultation!
+Furthermore, at The Bid Lab, we help clients with a variety of issues related to public sector bidding, contracts, RFPs and more.
+We have experts who also know how to get the information our clients need from federal government agencies, or state-level governments, in a timely manner.
+So if you need information from a government source to help inform your bidding strategy, pricing proposals, compliance checks or anything else, reach out to us today for a free consultation!